 - Nominees must reflect the core values of UMD and SPH.

-- Nominees must be able to attend the School of Public Health Annual Awards Ceremony on April 30, 2021 (taking place virtually).
+- Nominees must be able to attend the School of Public Health Dean's Recognition Ceremony on May 13, 2022, at the University of Maryland.

 Please review the School of Public Health's Strategic Plan for more information about our values and priorities.

 Self-nominations are welcome, and self-nominees are encouraged to provide supporting materials.

 Nominations are reviewed by the School of Public Health’s Distinguished Terrapin Award Selection Committee comprised of the dean, assistant dean for development, two department chairs, a dean’s council member, and previous winners.

 Up to four awardees are selected each year, one per category of volunteer, alumnus/na, community partner and former faculty or staff member.
 Though a person may only win once, nominations will carry over into the next year so long as nominees remain eligible.

 - Elaine A. Anderson, Professor Emerita of Family Science - University of Maryland School of Public Health

 - Samuel "Sam" Pizzigati, Associate Fellow, Institute for Policy Studies

 - Ching-Tzone Tien, Ph.D., Retired Deputy Program Manager - Maryland Department of Environmental Wastewater Permits Program